 The charm of an IWS but possibly some Portuguese don’t you think from the photograph?
 Eddie gives all of himself, all of the time, and we are fortunate to have been found by him.
 If any IWS friends in North London have a walled grass garden, we would love to be able to train him safely there, and if anybody volunteers to help with any training we would all be thrilled to meet them.

 ROCKSTEADY EDDIE is an enchanting total darling with many medical issues, more love to give, more hair to brush, more balls to return and more barks to launch than can be imagined.
 Thank you Lois and IWS welfare.
 And thank you Richard, Veterinary Director, High Cliff Veterinary, Hadleigh, and wonderful nurses particularly Hannah, and Jamie Veterinary, Village Vet Hampstead.”

 I hope we are going to meet one day.

 Clare and ROCKSTEADY EDDIE.

 If you could offer a permanent home or be able accept an IWS to foster for a while, or if you'd like to help in any other way the IWSA's Rescue & Welfare Coordinator (Lois Ferrans) would love to hear from you.
-Please download and complete the NEW OWNER ADOPTION FORM (available here in WORD Format or in PDF Format) and send this to Lois to register your interest.
+Please download and complete the NEW OWNER ADOPTION FORM (available here in WORD Format or in PDF Format) and send this BY POST - her address is on the Form - to Lois to register your interest.
 On receipt, Lois will make contact to discuss the process with you.
 Her contact details are as follows:-